gasparian/PicsArtHack-binary-segmentation/README.md

 # PicsArtHack-binary-segmentation

 The goal of the hackathon was to build some image processing alogrithm which can be helpful for [PicsArt](https://picsart.com/?hl=en) applications.
-Here I publish results of the first stage: segmenting people on photos.
+Here I publish results of the first stage: segmenting people on selfies.
 PicsArt gives us labeled [dataset](https://drive.google.com/file/d/1_e2DcZnjufx35uSmQElN5mpdo-Rlv7ZI/view?usp=sharing).
 [Dice](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) coef. was used as evaluation metric.
 I noticed that a lot of images has been labeled by another segmentation model due to a lot of artifacts around the masks borders.
 Also in test dataset apperas copies of train set images.
 So after training, I did not expect good results on images "from the wild".